Lynx (Rheinmetall armoured fighting vehicle): Development

-Design and mobility
+Design

+Chassis

 The Lynx is built around a sponson-shaped hull with a long, shallow glacis and angled belly plate.
 The driver compartment is at the front left, the engine the front right, fighting compartment in the middle (when fitted with a turret) and there is a dismount compartment at the rear, access to which is via a ramp in the rear of the vehicle.
 A key feature of the Lynx design concept is the separation and modularity of the vehicle into two primary parts: the basic vehicle and specialist mission and role equipment.
 Lynx variants are designed around a common drive module upon which the mission kits are installed.
 Available kits include an IFV and APC.
 For the former, a turret is fitted to the roof of the hull, for the latter the turret is removed and replaced by a roof plate that includes an array of vision devices and a remote weapon station.
 It is understood that this transformation can be carried out near to, or in the field, within eight hours.
 Other variants have been developed, or will be developed.
 Those developed and shown include a Combat Support Vehicle and a 120 mm-armed fire support vehicle.
-Variants to be developed include a mortar carrier with 120mm mortar, an ambulance, a C2/C3 vehicle, and an air defence variant.
+Variants to be developed include a mortar carrier with 120 mm mortar, an ambulance, a C2/C3 vehicle, and an air defence variant.

-The Lynx's overall design layout is conventional, the front right located powerpack consisting of a Liebherr D9612 diesel engine coupled to either an Allison X300 series 6F/1R or Renk HSWL 256 automatic transmission.
+The Lynx's overall design layout is conventional, the front right located powerpack consisting of a Liebherr six-cylinder inline diesel engine coupled to either an Allison X300 series 6F/1R or Renk HSWL 256 automatic transmission.
 The Liebherr diesel is of the common rail type and fitted with a two-stage turbocharger and two-stage intercooler.
-Power output when fitted to the Lynx varies from 755 hp (KF31) to 1,140 hp (KF41), although the actual engine is rated at up to 1,475 hp.
+Power output when fitted to the Lynx varies from 755 hp (KF31) to 1,140 hp (KF41).
 The exhaust (right) and engine cooling (left) are routed to the rear of the vehicle to reduce its thermal and acoustic signature.
 Final drives are mounted in the front and the toothless idler sprockets with track tensioners are mounted at the rear.
 The running gear has six road wheel stations per side, which guide a lightweight steel or segmented rubber band-type track.
 The rubber-tyred road wheels are mounted on a suspension system comprising swing arms with conventional torsion bars and a SupaShock damper systems, this set-up is proven to be reliable and cost-efficient.